TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 146/Psalms 146.7.md

 ---

-Who executeth justice for the oppressed; Who giveth food to the hungry.
-Jehovah looseth the prisoners;
+who executes justice for the oppressed; who gives food to the hungry.
+Yahweh frees the prisoners.